Mozzarellabs/Facebox/README.md

 DIY portable photo booth.
 Uses a Raspberry Pi, a camera and a thermal printer.

+> This project was made in 2014 and a lot of the equipment has evolved since.
+You could probably use a smaller (and cheaper) Raspberry Pi for example.
+Also, Adafruit has expanded its range of thermal printers (see thermal printer guts: https://www.adafruit.com/product/2753 and nano printer: https://www.adafruit.com/product/2752).

 ##Basic behavior

 1. Plug in power